qualiascript/datra/datra_maps.md

 [TODO: category in image of `Ser` referred to as DaTra Maps, or Serene Data Transformations. double terminology reflects practical usage vs. mathematical definition]

-[TODO NOTE: Should be "Cbarts?" vocabulary?]
+[TODO NOTE: Should be "Charts?" vocabulary?]

 1.10.
 The **Serenification Functor** `Ser : DaTra -> DaTra` sends morphisms `F : X -> Y` to `F' : X' -> Y`, where
 `F' = F ∘ H` and `H : X' -> X` is the universal arrow in `DaTrav` to target `X` with the property that `H`'s underlying